-The articles listed below represent a bibliography of research on the female condom; this is an update of the original female condom bibliography created in 2010 by the Cervical Barrier Advancement Society (CBAS).
-To update the 2010 bibliography, we searched in PubMed for the term "female condom" in titles and abstracts from articles published between June 2010 and October 2011.
-This version of the bibliography contains citations and abstracts in chronological order; please see the other version of the bibliography for a list of studies in alphabetical order.
+The articles listed below represent a bibliography of research on the female condom that was created by the Cervical Barrier Advancement Society (CBAS).
+To update the bibliography, we searched PubMed for the term "female condom" in titles and abstracts from articles published through April 30, 2018.